farjana-bristy/farjana-bristy/README.md

 - Built a reservation management platform for services or events.
 - Included user authentication, booking features, and admin approval system.
 - Enabled users to check availability and modify reservations.

+# Electricity Billing System

+#### Features of the project:

+- Developed a system to calculate and manage electricity bills for residential and commercial users.
+- Implemented user authentication for customers and admin roles.
+- Automated bill generation based on usage with tiered pricing rates.
+- Included payment tracking and history for customers.
+- Admin dashboard to manage users, tariffs, and monitor payments.
+- Designed a clean and responsive UI for easy navigation on all devices.